-If Perforce is not responding for a user, follow these steps to isolate the problem.
-It is important to determine whether Perforce is down, slow, or hung.
+If the Helix Server is not responding for a user, follow these steps to isolate the problem.
+It is important to determine whether the Helix Server is down, slow, or hung.

 1. Run p4 info